Welcome

 -

-Update Casa Smooth: This button updates your system.
-It is grayed out (locked) if an update is already in progress.
+Casasmooth update button: to update your system.
+It is greyed out (locked) if an update is already in progress.

 -